reflectoring/reflectoring.github.io/_posts/2021-05-30-spring-elasticache-redis.md

 `@CacheConfig` is used in case we have used multiple Spring Cache annotations in the class and all them have some common configuration.
 In our case that is cache name.

+Now Spring Cloud AWS provides us two ways to connect to ElastiCache:
+1. Cluster Name Approach
+2. Stack Name Approach

+### Cluster Name Approach

-Now, the Spring Cloud AWS requires clusters of the same name as cache names to exist in the ElastiCache:
+Spring Cloud AWS requires clusters of the same name as cache names to exist in the ElastiCache:

 ![ElastiCache Clusters](/assets/img/posts/spring-elasticache-redis/cache-clusters.png)